himansu1601/fast-api-basics-in-5-min/README.md

-# FastAPI Basics in 5 minutes
+# FastAPI in 5 minutes

 ## Introduction: